Herushan/KiCad_MiniBadge_Learning/README.md

 Using KiCad 8 I go through the steps of making a minibadge and some of the settings and atributes to go with it.
 This is the KiCad documents and files for the project that I created and run through in the videos.

+Files are updated to KiCad 9 with some minor changes to the PCB (added text and flipped the through hole LED)